Grumman F9F Panther: Engagement with Soviet aircraft

+Post-Korean War service

 During 1956, the Panther was withdrawn from frontline combat service, having been displaced by new fighter aircraft, including its swept-wing Cougar derivative.
 However, the type remained active in secondary roles, such as for training and with U.S. Naval Air Reserve and U.S. Marine Air Reserve units, until 1958.
 The Navy's Blue Angels flight demonstration team used the Panther for four years, beginning in 1951.
 The Panther was the Blue Angels' first jet.
 Some Panthers continued to serve in small numbers into the 1960s.
 From September 1962, surviving operational Panthers were designated F-9 within the new combined US tri-service designation system.